vedmalex/graphql-koa/README.md

 GraphQL Koa Middleware
 ==========================

-#### Development in progress.
-Currently not working.
-Just reserved the package name.

 This is just a simple conversion of [express-graphql](https://github.com/graphql/express-graphql) for Koa.
+Almost all credit goes to the original express-graphql authors and contributors.

+**!!!
 This package has not been thoroughly tested.
-We are actively looking for contributors to help with testing.
+We are actively looking for contributors to help with testing.**

 Create a GraphQL HTTP server with [Koa](http://koajs.com).